Get Into Georgetown

 - The McCourt School of Public Policy

 Undergraduate applicants to Georgetown can enroll in the first four of these schools, allowing them to pursue subjects ranging from biochemistry to finance to international affairs.
 Applicants to Georgetown College also have the option of enrolling in the Faculty of Languages and Linguistics, a unique liberal arts program with a special focus on language acquisition and non-English-speaking literatures and cultures.
-The student-faculty ratio for all Georgetown classes is 11:1, and 61.2% of classes have fewer than twenty students.
+The student-faculty ratio for all Georgetown classes is 11:1, and 61.2 percent of classes have fewer than twenty students.

 For undergraduate students with an interest in medicine or law, Georgetown also offers an Early Assurance Program that allows students to apply at the end of their sophomore or junior years for early admission to the School of Medicine or Georgetown Law.
-Both schools’ Early Assurance Programs require students to have high grades, but—quite notably—they do require MCAT or LSAT scores for admissions decisions.
+Both schools’ Early Assurance Programs require students to have high grades, but—quite notably—they don’t require MCAT or LSAT scores for admissions decisions.

 Applying to Georgetown University

-Since Georgetown does not use the Common Application, undergraduate applicants to Georgetown will have to fill out the school’s own application.
+Since Georgetown does not use the Common Application, undergraduate applicants to Georgetown will have to fill out the school-specific application.
 Georgetown requires that applicants submit SAT or ACT scores.
 (The writing section of the ACT is not required, and the writing subscore is not used in the application review process.)
 The university does not allow score choice; as an applicant, you must submit the scores for all the tests you have taken.

-Georgetown also highly recommends that students also submit scores for at least three SAT Subject Tests.
+Georgetown also highly recommends that students submit scores for at least three SAT Subject Tests.
 Anytime a school “highly recommends” something, you can read that as “requires.”
 We know that students who don’t submit strong subject test scores don’t fare as well at Georgetown.
 Start early in your high school career to prepare for subject tests such as Math 2, U.S. History and Biology.

 Undergraduate applicants to Georgetown can apply to only one of the four schools that enroll undergraduate students per application cycle.
 If, however, you get into one school and later find that you would prefer to enroll in another, Georgetown does offer an intra-university transfer process.

-In addition to completing two standard essays, applicants to Georgetown will also have to write one essay tailored to their particular school of interest.
+In addition to completing two standard essays, applicants to Georgetown also have to write one essay tailored to their particular school of interest.
 These were the essay prompts on Georgetown’s most recent application: